U.S. court backs Trump in battle over interim consumer watchdog head

 The CFPB was created to crack down on predatory financial practices after the 2007-2009 financial crisis, but it is reviled by Republicans who say it is too powerful.

-Speaking to reporters outside the court in Washington, English’s lawyer, Deepak Gupta, said he would take the case to a higher court.
+Speaking to reporters outside the court in Washington, English’s lawyer, Deepak Gupta, said he would ultimately seek to take the case to a higher court.

 “I think whatever happens here there is going to be an appeal,” he said.

-The White House applauded the ruling. ”It’s time for the Democrats to stop enabling this brazen political stunt by a rogue employee and allow Acting Director Mulvaney to continue the Bureau’s smooth transition into an agency that truly serves to help consumers,” Deputy Press Secretary Raj Shah said.
+The White House applauded the ruling. ”It’s time for the Democrats to stop enabling this brazen political stunt by a rogue employee and allow Acting Director Mulvaney to continue the bureau’s smooth transition into an agency that truly serves to help consumers,” Deputy Press Secretary Raj Shah said.

 Trump has long sought to weaken or abolish the 1,600-employee agency, saying too many regulations are suffocating lending.
 Mulvaney sought to dismantle the CFPB when he served as a Republican in the U.S. House of Representatives.